 (a very interesting fact for your Wayne County chiropractor!

 Magnesium’s suppression of the inflammatory responses

-may even hold off the death of Schwann cells, the cells that protect nerves (another great bit of information for your Wayne County chiropractor!
+may even impede the death of Schwann cells, the cells that form a cocoon around your nerves (another great bit of information for your Wayne County chiropractor!

 , particularly ischemic stroke.
 (5

 Magnesium plays an important role in the relaxation and contraction of muscles